 Your oven temperature is controlled using the latest technology in oven control systems.
 It is recommended that you operate your new oven for a number of weeks to become familiar with its performance.
-If you think an adjustment is necessary, see the Adjust the Oven Thermostat section.
-It gives easy Do It Yourself instructions on how to adjust the thermostat.

 How to Set Your Range for Baking